This article has links to products and services we love, which we may make commission from.

 If you decide to purchase, you will get one large photo and two smaller ones, which is great to share with other members of your group.

-When you are done with Willis Tower, you might be feeling hungry, and now it is time for the infamous deep-dish pizza in Chicago.
+When you are done with Willis Tower, you might feel hungry, and now it is time for the infamous deep-dish pizza in Chicago.

 Deep dish pizza is a Chicago-style pizza that is thick and baked in a pan.